2023

 NEXT

-Please note that only the Mandarin-English language pair will be offered for 2023 entry.
-Students must demonstrate a high level of proficiency in both languages.
+Please contact the programme team for information on the language pairs offered for 2025 entry (students must demonstrate a high level of proficiency in both languages).

 Our country/region pages include information on entry requirements, tuition fees, scholarships, student profiles, upcoming events and contacts for your country/region.
 Use the dropdown list below for specific information for your country/region.